Average gradient: 4.3%

 Elevation gain: 908m

-Don’t let the average gradient fool you: the climb to the Lake Mountain Alpine Resort is one of the most challenging in Victoria.
-Rising sharply out of the fire-affected town of Marysville, the first four kilometres of this climb ascend at around 8% before a more gentle gradient takes you to the summit.
+The average gradient of this climb might give you the sense that you’re in for a reasonable easier ride.
+And to some extent that’s true … once you get past the tough opening section.
+Rising sharply out of the fire-affected town of Marysville, the first 4.5km of this climb ascend at a painful 8% before a more gentle gradient takes you to the summit.

 Lake Mountain still bears the scars of the devastating Black Saturday bushfires of February 2009 but you’ll still appreciate the great views that are available throughout the climb.

 The climb to the Lake Mountain Alpine Resort begins at the roundabout which marks the intersection of Marysville Road (C512), Marysville Buxton Road (C508) and Marysville Woods Point Road (C512).